 The European Accessibility Act (EAA)

-June 28, 2025.
-That’s when the EAA becomes national law in all 27 EU member states.
-If your organization sells products or services within the EU, the time to get started on your compliance roadmap is now.
+The EAA directive has been transposed into national law in all 27 EU member states.
+If your business sells digital products or services into or within the EU, the EAA applies to you.
+Take the right steps today to ensure long-term compliance.

 What is the European Accessibility Act?

-The European Accessibility Act (EAA) is a directive of the European Union that aims to improve the accessibility of products and services for people with disabilities and the aging population in the EU.
+The European Accessibility Act (EAA) is a directive of the European Union that aims to improve the accessibility of products and services for people with disabilities and the elderly within the EU.

 The EAA represents a significant step towards greater inclusivity.
-It aims to benefit not only people with disabilities and the older population but also businesses by creating a larger, unified market for accessible products and services.
+It aims to benefit not only people with disabilities and the aging population but also enterprises by creating a larger, unified market for accessible products and services.

-The EAA is transposed into national law and regulations in all EU member states.
-Though one goal is to harmonize digital accessibility in Europe, each country will have its own specific compliance requirements.
+The EAA has been transposed into national law and regulations throughout EU member states.
+Though one goal is to harmonize digital accessibility in Europe, each country has their own specific compliance requirements.

 What does the EAA cover?